 Akdamar began his career with HCA as an administrative resident in 1993.
-Since that time he has become known for his exceptional leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
-His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality, and earnings performance.
+Since that time, he has become known for his leadership and growth initiatives in the hospitals he has served from Louisiana to Georgia and Texas.
+His mantra of “excellence always” has resulted in exceptional employee engagement, outstanding quality and earnings performance.

-Akdamar is a graduate of Louisiana State University in Baton Rouge, Louisiana and received his Master of Health Care Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
-He was recognized by Modern Healthcare as a 2006 "Up & Comer" for management in the healthcare industry.
-He is a Fellow with the American College of Healthcare Executives and currently serves on the Council on Policy Development of the Texas Hospital Association and as a member of the Regional Policy Board of the American Hospital Association.
+He is a graduate of Louisiana State University in Baton Rouge, Louisiana and received his Master of Health Care Administration from Tulane University School of Public Health and Tropical Medicine in New Orleans.
+Akdamar is a Fellow with the American College of Healthcare Executives and currently serves on the Texas Hospital Association council on policy development, the American Hospital Association regional policy board, and the board of trustees for Dallas Medical Resources.